Skip to Content

 Trust me – when you’re traveling with family or a group of friends, the cost adds up real quick!

-Once you check in to your first Genie+ selection, make your next selection.
-If you’re traveling in a group, grab Expedition Everest for roughly 1-1.5 hours from now.
-But if you’re riding solo, grab your first pick at Hollywood Studios.
+If you’re traveling in a group, grab Expedition Everest for roughly 1-1.5 hours from now if it wasn’t one of your first 3 picks, otherwise grab your first pick at Hollywood Studios.

 Now it’s time to make your way over to Africa to check out Kilimanjaro Safaris.
 If you didn’t grab breakfast at Pongu Pongu yet, do so now and eat it on the walk over.